The Best Georgia Beaches You Need to Visit

 5. North Beach

 North Beach is located on Tybee Island and is known as one of the most popular shopping districts in the region.
 The Shoppes at 1207 offer local clothing, jewelry, décor, and vintage items.
-You can also take home original artworks from one of their many local galleries.
+You can also take home original artwork from one of their many local galleries.

 Tybee Island is one of the best places in the country to see wildlife.
 Many people are unaware that the barrier island is part of the Colonial Coastal Birding Trail.
 Tybee’s North Beach hosts more than 200 species of birds, making it a great spot for birdwatchers.
 Get on your running shoes and catch the Savannah River views from the McQueen’s Island Trail if you are looking to enjoy the relaxing scenery from a different angle.